venamartin/pitnc/README.md

    ```

    > [!NOTE]
-   > On Windows 10 - 11 `Resolve-DnsName -Name pitnc.local` can be used to return the ip address of the PiTNC.
+   > On Windows 10 - 11, `PS C:\> Resolve-DnsName -Name pitnc.local` can be used to return the ip address of the PiTNC.

 2. You will be prompted for the password.
 The default password is **1200baud**.
 This can be changed after logging into the device.